YichaoCai1/yichaocai1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year PhD candidate at Australian Institute for Machine Learning (AIML), University of Adelaide, under the supervision of Prof. Javen Qinfeng Shi, Dr. Zhen Zhang, and Dr. Yuhang Liu.
+I am a second-year PhD candidate at the Australian Institute for Machine Learning (AIML), University of Adelaide, under the supervision of Prof. Javen Qinfeng Shi, Dr. Zhen Zhang, and Dr. Yuhang Liu.
+I received my M.S. and B.Eng. degrees in Instrument Science from Wuhan University of Technology.

-My research lies at the intersection of causality and machine learning, focusing on (multimodal) representation learning, and generative modeling.
-By exploring identifiability, I aim to bridge empirical success with theoretical rigor, creating machine learning models that are both reliable and controllable.
+My research sits at the intersection of causality and machine learning, with a focus on (multimodal) representation learning and generative modeling.
+By exploring identifiability, I aim to bridge empirical success with theoretical rigor, developing machine learning models that are both reliable and controllable.

-Looking ahead, I envision advanced AI systems that deeply understand human conceptual frameworks while remaining inherently interpretable, fostering trust and meaningful collaboration between humans and machines.
+Looking ahead, I envision AI systems that deeply grasp human conceptual frameworks while remaining inherently interpretable, fostering trust and meaningful collaboration between humans and machines.